IoanHadarean/CookBook-project/Readme.md

 1. **HTML**, **CSS** and **JavaScript**
     <br>Languages that were used to improve the feel of the Relish website.
 Pure HTML and CSS was predominantly
     used for designing the recipe views.
 Note: no jQuery was used for this project because the intention to improve the learning curve with vanilla JavaScript.
 2. **Bootstrap v3.3.7**(https://getbootstrap.com/docs/3.3/getting-started/#download)
     <br>**Bootstrap** was used to give the project a responsive layout.
-The original intention was to not use
+As previously specified in the
-    any HTML and CSS libraries in order to make the website from scratch.
+    existing featured and functionalities section, the original intention was to not use any HTML and CSS libraries in order to make the website from scratch.
 However, that would have taken a lot of time so in the end it all came to a mix of libraries for web design and pure HTML and CSS.
 3. **Font Awesome v4.7.0**(https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css)